MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **PartA_PrivTags** - Always logged blank

-- **Release_IsOutOfServiceFork** - It is always logged as true or blank
+- **Release_IsOutOfServiceFork** - It's always logged as true or blank

 - **Session_SamplingValue** - A value in (0, 1)

 - **User_ActiveUserTenantId** - Active user tenant id

 - **User_IsAnonymous** - Identifies if the current user is anonymous.
-It is always logged as false or blank.
+It's always logged as false or blank.

 - **User_TelemetryRegion** - Identifies the data boundary of the user